zuozhenggh/learning-library/data-management-library/database/hybrid-adg/deploy-adg-lvm/deploy-adg-lvm.md

-# Deploy ADG Process
+# Deploy Active Data Guard with LVM

 ## Introduction
+In this lab, you will deploy the ADG.
 This procedure is basically the same as migrating the database from on-premise to OCI.
 The Data Guard setup for a Single Instance (SI) or RAC should be the same.
 In the following steps you will setup Data Guard from an SI on-premise to an SI in the cloud infrastructure.
 If you want to setup Data Guard from an SI on-premise to a 2-Node RAC in the cloud infrastructure or RAC on-premise to an SI in the cloud infrastructure please refer to the whitepaper [hybrid-dg-to-oci-5444327](https://www.oracle.com/technetwork/database/availability/hybrid-dg-to-oci-5444327.pdf).

 Estimated Lab Time: 30 minutes.